aaron3993/Aa-So-Sa/README.md

 ## User Stories

 - Users can see the list of available dishes (menu)
-- Users can add a dishes to the cart
+- Users can add dishes to the cart
 - Users can see the content of their cart and the details about the dishes, and the order total
 - Restaurant owner will receive an SMS notification that an order was made with the order details
 - Users will receive a notification that their order is ready